-Schools can also use their discretion to offer 1:1 or 1:2 tutoring to those pupils who would benefit the most from this, such as those with SEND or additional needs.
+Schools can also use their discretion to offer a maximum of 1:6 tutoring to those pupils who would benefit the most from this, such as those with SEND or additional needs.
 Specialist settings, including special schools and academies, alternative provision, pupil referral units and hospital schools, will receive a higher rate of funding to allow for this.

 The funding allocations are based on packages of tuition delivered in 15-hour sessions for each pupil.
 Research shows that frequent sessions lasting up to an hour over a sustained period of weeks has greater impact on pupil progress.

 Schools can have discretion over the hours of tuition that each pupil receives.
 However, please consider how this will be reported in the end of year return.
 School-level allocations and the anticipated number of tutoring hours to be delivered can be found here: School-led tutoring: conditions of grant and allocations.

 The Department for Education will recover funding if a school or academy trust has delivered below the expected number of total hours.
 Further guidance on this overpayment process can be found here: School-led tutoring grant – GOV.UK (www.gov.uk)

 At primary level, pupils have fallen behind the most in language, English and maths, and schools and academy trusts are strongly encouraged to prioritise these subjects for catch-up provision.
 However, schools may use the grant to fund tutoring in other subjects as well.

 At secondary level, schools are encouraged to deliver tutoring in English, maths, sciences, humanities and modern foreign languages.